Szolnok (ispán): Death

 By the time the two brothers, Andrew and Levente, decided to return, a pagan revolt had broken out in Hungary.
 The princes made a casual alliance with the pagans led by Vata in order to defeat Peter.
 Their army marched into Pest.
 Upon learning of this, Gerard and three other prelates, in addition to Szolnok left Székesfehérvár to meet the princes and swear loyalty to them.
-However, the pagans captured and slaughtered them at the port of Pest, while attempted to cross the Danube.
+However, the pagans captured and slaughtered them at the port of Pest, while attempted to cross the Danube (near present-day Kelenföld).
 Three sources mention the death of Szolnok.
 Regarding of the martyrdom of Gerard and his accompaniment, the contemporary Annales Altahenses says that "a noble (princeps) named Zaunic was also murdered with them".
 The major legend of Saint Gerard, compiled around 1340, also mentions his violent death, similarly to the entire company and entourage of the bishops.
 The most detailed account (see above quote) is provided by the 14th-century Illuminated Chronicle.
 Bagi considered that its text preserved a narration of a contemporary record or a lost variation of Gerard's hagiography.

 Gyula Kristó considered that the murder of both Gerard and Szolnok indicate their personal opposition to Vata.
 The jurisdiction of both of them (the Diocese of Csanád and the County of Szolnok, respectively) bordered on the territory of Vata around Békés, whose power they threatened both on the ecclesiastical and secular side from the south and northwest.
 Kristó assumed that Vata's territory may have been affected by attempts at expansionist conversion from the sides of Gerard and Szolnok before 1046.